sgowdev/SeeEnBee/README.md

     * Debugging was not an option, as the algorithms existed outside the Android app's process
   * What did you do to solve it?
     * I extracted the C++ algorithm code into the main Android app compilation path via the NDK
-    * This was tricky, as I had to modify several parts of the code (mostly caused by differing standard libaries found in AOSP versus NDK)
+    * This was tricky, as I had to refactor several parts of the code that were tightly coupled or were using libraries only available in the AOSP and not the NDK
     * I saved the raw spectral data for reprocessing after the migration to the NDK to gaurantee I did not break any algorithms
   * What was the outcome?
     * Once the code was moved, we were able to debug the data processing code to find and fix bugs